The Best Sport Touring Motorcycle Gear: What to Wear When You Want Speed and Comfort

 For sport touring at pace, leather still wins on abrasion resistance.
 A 1.2mm cowhide jacket will slide longer on asphalt before wearing through than even the best 600D textile.
 But modern textiles with reinforced panels and high-denier weaves have closed the gap significantly, especially at lower speeds.

 Leather also molds to your body over time, getting more comfortable the more you wear it.
 Textile is typically easier to clean, lighter, and more practical for daily use.
-The REV’IT!
-Automate jacket above is a good example of mixing both: leather where you need protection, mesh and textile where you need airflow.
+The Dainese Racing 5 Perforated jacket above leans into the leather side of that equation: protective cowhide where it matters, stretch panels for mobility, and perforation to keep air moving in warm weather.

 Zipping Your Jacket to Your Pants